lavolp3/MMM-Buienalarm/README.md

 # MMM-Buienalarm
-A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module forecasting rain in the Netherlands and western Germany.
+A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module using the climacell api to forecast rain amounts over the next several hours.

-This module is based on MMM-rainfc by Cirdan and MMM-rain-forecast by Spoturdeal, many thanks for their great work!
+This module is based on MMM-rainfc by Cirdan and MMM-rain-forecast by Spoturdeal, many thanks for their work!

-I wanted to make it bigger and more prominent on the mirror and use a chartjs graph because of their great library.
+## Updates

-I also tried to have it look a bit more like the Buienalarm Android App.
+1.0.0 2021-01-12

-The module now uses chart.js for the chart and a gradient fill to show intensity of the rain.
+- stable version published.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/lavolp3/MMM-Buienalarm.git`.